o1-labs/snarky/doc/bazel.md

 [==========] 4 tests from 1 test suite ran.
 (2 ms total)
 [  PASSED  ] 4 tests.

-That's on MacOS; the error msg is slightly different on Linux.
+That's on MacOS; the error message is slightly different on Linux.

 * @libsnark//libsnark/gadgetlib2/tests:integration